Classification

 • a paired cranial venous channel that drains the cavernous sinus, midbrain, cerebellum, and inner ear

-• it emerges from the cavernous sinus within the middle cranial fossa and empties into the internal jugular vein
+• emerges from the cavernous sinus within the middle cranial fossa and empties into the internal jugular vein

 • cavernous sinus (CS)

-• it receives venous blood from:
+• receives venous blood from:

 • sphenoparietal sinus

-• the superficial middle cerebral vein
+• superficial middle cerebral vein

-• drainage of the cavernous sinus is via:
+• drainage is via:

 • superior petrosal sinus → the transverse sinus